Hospitality: Islam

 Good hospitality is crucial in Islam even in business.
 According to another report, Muhammad passed by a pile of food in the market.
 He put his hand inside it and felt dampness, although the surface was dry.
 He said:

 "O owner of the food, what is this?"

 The man said, "It was damaged by rain, O Messenger of God."

 He said, "Why did you not put the rain-damaged food on top so that people could see it!
 Whoever cheats us is not one of us."

-(Saheeh Muslim)

 Celtic cultures

-Celtic societies also valued the concept of hospitality, especially in terms of protection.
-A host who granted a person's request for refuge was expected not only to provide food and shelter for his/her guest, but to make sure they did not come to harm while under their care.
+Celtic societies also valued hospitality, especially in terms of protection.
+A host who granted a person's request for refuge was expected not only to provide food and shelter for guests but also to make sure that they did not come to harm under their care.

+Northern European cultures

+In Sweden, Norway, Finland, Denmark, and the Netherlands, it is often considered inappropriate to feed children from another family.
+Visiting children may be asked to leave at dinnertime or to wait in another room, or the host family may call the visitor's parents and ask for permission.